visionspacetec/Prust/README.md

 ```
 cargo run turn_led 1
 ```
-to send a TM packet.
+to send a TC packet.